front-end-intermediate/session-11-reactintro/readme.md

 export default Pirate;
 ```

-This time we will import the data into `App.js`
+This time we will import the data into `App.js` as an object.

 * App